Therapy for Highly-Sensitive People

 creativity

-HSPs often enjoy creative pursuits for work or leisure, but can also move away from it due to outside opinions & pressures.
-HSPs also tend to love observing & participating in other's creative expressions.
+HSPs often enjoy creative pursuits for work or leisure & also tend to love observing & participating in other's creative expressions.
+HSPs can almost turn ANYTHING into a creative & fun endeavor due to their deeply curious nature.

 intuition & observation